billziss-gh/lxdk/README.md

 The LxDK is distributed as a Windows MSI that includes signed drivers.

+**NOTES:**
-**Note that this release should be considered of ALPHA quality and you should therefore try it in a VM.
-Please also note that I have only tested this on Windows 10.0.17763.379.
-It will likely not work with earlier versions, and it may or may not work with later versions.
-Please report your findings via the GitHub Issues list.**
+- This release should be considered of **ALPHA** quality and you should therefore try it in a VM.
+- This release has been tested on Windows 1809 (10.0.17763.379) and Windows 1909 (10.0.18363.418).
+It will likely not work with versions earlier than 1809, but it should work with in-between and later versions.
+Please report your findings via the GitHub Issues list.

 ## Documentation